nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup_Nadav_and_Will.md

 		Also, check if the "spec/features" folder exists and if not - create it manually.

-	(8)	(optional) Update the “.rspec” file to have the following content:
+	(7)	(optional) Update the “.rspec” file to have the following content:

 			--color
 			--format documentation
 			--require spec_helper

+	(8)	(optional) To install “rspec-collection_matchers” gem (extends syntax for rspec testing):

+		Add the following line at the top of “spec/helpers/rspec_helper.rb”:

+			require 'rspec/collection_matchers'

+		And then:

+		Terminal> 	bundle install

 	(9)	Rename the “README.rdoc” file to “README.md”